sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

 '''Miscellaneous'''
  * deal with more of the [[http://wiki.sagemath.org/combinat/Weirdness|quirks and weirdness issues]].
  * '''Set Partition (with no s)''' -- Implement Set Partition as a child of Set Partitions.
-Use the code from Disjoint Set which is already in the sage-combinat tree (Sébastien Labbé).
+Use the code from Disjoint Set which is already in the sage-combinat tree.
+See #5039.
+(Sébastien Labbé).

 == Talks ==